frankbi322/Runnr/docs/README.md

 ##Minimum Viable Product

-Runr is a web application inspired by MapMyRun built using Ruby on Rails and React/Redux.
+Runnr is a web application inspired by MapMyRun built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth bug-free navigation, adequate seed data, and sufficient CSS styling:
   -[]Hosting on Heroku
   -[]New account creation, login, and guest/demo login